Americans are drinking less coffee, one K-Cup at a time

-NEW YORK (Reuters) - Americans are spending more money on coffee than ever before, but for the first time in six years, they will be drinking less of it as the single-serve revolution transforms the brewing habits of the world’s largest coffee-drinking nation.
+NEW YORK, June 22 (Reuters) - Americans are spending more money on coffee than ever before, but for the first time in six years, they will be drinking less of it as the single-serve revolution transforms the brewing habits of the world’s largest coffee-drinking nation.

 The nation will be the only one of the top eight global coffee-drinking countries to see a decline in consumption, with overall global demand rising by nearly 2 million bags to 147.6 million bags.